 Morgan received her law degree from the University of Cincinnati College of Law where she served as Editor-in-Chief of the Intellectual Property and Computer Law Journal.
 Morgan is also a graduate of the University of Tennessee where she was Student Body President, a College Scholar, and a Torchbearer, which is UT’s highest honor awarded to students.

-Morgan is a former member of UT’s Alumni Board and a current member of the Young Professionals Board of Thistle Farms.
-In her free time, Morgan enjoys exploring Nashville, making charcuterie boards for friends, and teaching and taking barre classes.
+Morgan is a former member of UT’s Alumni Board and a current member of the Nashville Junior Chamber Board of Governors.
+In her free time, Morgan enjoys exploring Nashville, working out, and trying new restaurants.